Death of Belly Mujinga: Investigation and legal action

 The case began with Govia Thameslink Railway conducting an internal investigation in April 2020 before the police got involved as pushed by Mujinga's union TSSA, who supported Mujinga and Sunmola's claims.

 TSSA issued a press release describing the incident on 12 May, opening the case to the police.
 Police reviewed CCTV footage, which lacked details but indicated with "no doubt that something has happened there".
 However on 29 May, they announced following an interview with the man that a test had shown he did not have the virus, and that he had confessed to coughing but they could not prove it was deliberate, thus they would not do anything.

 Following a series of protests, the case was reopened on 5 June.
 After the British Transport Police reported no further evidence, the Crown Prosecution Service did not press charges.

 On 17 October 2020, a BBC Panorama documentary on Mujinga's case aired.
 Barrister Christopher Williams advised pursuing an inquest as an option for the family seeking justice and peace.
 Martin Forde QC agreed that there was "sufficient doubts and conflicts around the facts" to justify it.

 As of the anniversary of her death, the family's lawyer Lawrence Davies was seeking a private prosecution, but to no avail as the suspect remained anonymous.
 Secretary of State for Transport Grant Shapps told Davies he was awaiting a decision from Senior Coroner Andrew Walker to hold an inquest.

 In May 2021, Walker confirmed the inquest is set to be held, suggesting her death may have indeed been "unnatural".
 Emphasis has been placed on concerns regarding the provision of PPE and endangerment of an at-risk employee during a pandemic, especially in light of other employees at the station falling ill.

 In January 2022, the date for an inquest had still not been set, and a coroner apologised to Mujinga's family for the delay at a hearing.
 On 20 June 2022, Barnet Coroner's court listed all sessions in the week commencing Monday 27 June 2022 to be set aside for the inquest.

+The inquest concluded on 2 March 2023 that Mujinga died from "natural causes" as a result of both COVID-19 and sarcoidosis.